pppontusw/dl-nhltv/README.md

   --short-debug         Shorten video length to just a few minutes for debugging

   --debug, --debug-dumps
-                        Enable debugging -- WARNING: will dump session keys to disk
+                        Enable debugging -- adds extra logging and debug dumps in the ./dumps folder
 ```

 ### Streams to choose from